If you’re looking to lose a few pounds, then you might be thinking of taking up running or another form of high intensity cardio exercise.

 However have you considered yoga?

-One of yoga’s many advantages is that it aids weight loss, it’s just a case of finding the perfect asanas!
+One of the many health advantages of yoga is that it can transform your physique, it’s just a case of finding the perfect asanas!

-To help you get started, we’ve put together a list of the best nine yoga poses for weight loss:
+To help you get started, we’ve put together a list of the best poses for weight loss:

 1. Plank Pose (Phalakasana)

-Yoga experts describe how Plank Pose uses your abdominal muscles to the max!
+Experts describe how it uses your abdominal muscles to the max!

 By working your tummy muscles in this way, they’ll grow stronger, helping you to start shifting belly fat.